Gillibrand calls Trump a 'bully' trying to silence her and his accusers

 Trump claimed in his tweet on Tuesday that Gillibrand, D-N.Y., would beg him for campaign contributions before he was elected and that she "would do anything for them."
 The tweet was as swiftly denounced as sexist by many Democrats, who later called for an ethics investigation into the president.

 "I think this is a moment in time unlike any other with the 'Me Too' movement," Gillibrand said.
-"Women are feeling the ability to tell what happened to them, some of the worst moments they've lived, and tell it publicly and that is powerful and it is affecting everything and people are looking for justice ... whether it's in Hollywood, corporate America or Congress."
+"Women are feeling the ability to tell what happened to them, some of the worst moments they've lived, and tell it publicly."

+She continued: "That is powerful and it is affecting everything and people are looking for justice ... whether it's in Hollywood, corporate America or Congress.

 "And if he's unwilling to, Congress should investigate," she added.